Kristin Smart case: authorities issue search warrants in several areas, including San Pedro - Go Tech Daily

 The search warrants were “limited in scope and sealed by the court,” the statement said, adding that further information would not be provided immediately.

-On Wednesday morning, FBI staff and the Los Angeles County Sheriff’s assistants were seen outside of San Pedro, in a residential neighborhood.
+AIR7 HD news video showed Wednesday morning FBI staff and Los Angeles County Sheriff’s assistants outside of San Pedro in a residential area.

 Smart was last seen returning to her California Polytechnic State University dorm after an evening off campus on May 25, 1996.